2-group global symmetries, hydrodynamics and holography: Introduction

 The Ward identities \eqref{eq:ward1}-\eqref{eq:ward3} and the constitutive relation \eqref{eq:constitutive-T}-\eqref{eq:constitutive-j} can be used to extract observable effect such as conserved currents correlation functions at finite temperature and spectrum of collective excitations.
 Interestingly, the constitutive relation \eqref{eq:constitutive-T} and \eqref{eq:constitutive-j} indicate that, even when $a_\mu = 0$ and the system in equilibrium configuration (with $u^\mu=(1,{\bf 0})$ be the timelike Killing vector), it acquire finite values of $\la T^{\mu \nu}\ra$ and $\la j^\mu\ra$ at finite chemical potentials due to the 2-group structure constant $\hat\kappa$, namely

 where $h_\mu$ is the vector pointed along the direction of the strings (that are counted by $\int \star J$).
-The equilibrium currents is very similar to that arising in anomaly induced transport \cite{Son2009}, such as chiral magnetic/vortical effect discussed in \cite{Alekseev:1998ds,Fukushima:2008xe,Kharzeev:2013ffa} (see also \cite{Landsteiner:2016led} for a recent review and source of references for this extensive literature).
-An important difference here from the usual chiral magnetic effect is that here the magnetic field is not a fixed external source but a dynamical 2-form current; relatedly, the transport effect occurs at the level of ideal hydrodynamics and not at first order.
+The equilibrium current is very similar to that arising in anomaly induced transport \cite{Son2009}, such as chiral magnetic/vortical effect discussed in \cite{Alekseev:1998ds,Fukushima:2008xe,Kharzeev:2013ffa} (see also \cite{Landsteiner:2016led} for a recent review and source of references for this extensive literature).
+The existence of a dissipationless charged current in equilibrium is somewhat interesting; such phenomena are familiar from e.g. the quantum hall effect, where one finds a similar current flowing around the edge of the sample at a finite chemical potential (see e.g. \cite{Delacretaz:2020jis} for a recent discussion).
+We stress that the microscopic origin of our current is the same as in the regular chiral magnetic effect: there are charged particles flowing along the magnetic field lines.
+However an important difference in the effective theory is that the magnetic field is not a fixed external source but rather directly the conserved charge $J^{0i}$ that is associated dynamical 2-form current.
+Thus the current must appear at the level of ideal hydrodynamics, and not at first order as in the conventional chiral magnetic effect. \footnote{There are other examples in hydrodynamics where the current $j^{\mu}$ is misaligned with the fluid velocity $u^\mu$ even at ideal order in derivatives: e.g. a $(1+1)$-d fluid with anomalous $U(1)$ symmetry \cite{Loganayagam:2011mu,Delacretaz:2020jis}, or a $(2+1)$-d example with mixed anomaly between zero-form $U(1)$ and 1-form $U(1)$ \cite{Delacretaz:2019brr}. }

-We also find two particularly interesting collective modes around the equilibrium configuration with $h^\mu = \delta^{\mu z}$.
+We find two particularly interesting collective modes around the equilibrium configuration with $h^\mu = \delta^{\mu z}$.
 The first one, $\omega_\perp(q_z) $ governed the transverse fluctuations along the direction of the string

 where $q_z$ is the momentum along the direction of $h^\mu$.
 In the case of $\hat\kappa =0$ and where $J^{ti}$ is the magnetic flux density, this mode $\omega_\perp$ is the Alfv\'en wave, $\omega_\perp = \pm \CV_A q_z$, which is a transverse fluctuations along the magnetic field line.
 With a finite $\hat\kappa$ and $\mu_a$, we can see that the speed of the `Alfv\'en wave' is skewed depending on whether the wave propagate in the same or opposite direction of the magnetic flux line i.e. whether $J^{ti}k_i = \pm 1$.
-The second mode is more complicated but in an equation of state with $\rho_a,\mu_a$ vanished in equilibrium but with finite susceptibility $\chi_{aa} = \d \rho_a/\d \mu_a$, we find the following modes governed the longitudinal zero-form $U(1)$ current $\la j^\mu\ra h_\mu$
+The second mode is more complicated but in an equation of state where $\rho_a,\mu_a$ vanish in equilibrium but with finite susceptibility $\chi_{aa} = \d \rho_a/\d \mu_a$, we find the following mode governs the longitudinal zero-form $U(1)$ current $\la j^\mu\ra h_\mu$ \.
+This mode is absent in the theory where the global symmetry is a simple product between a zero-form $U(1)$ and a one-form $U(1)$.